310mc/https-310mc.github.io-tl/source/_posts/birthday_story/midori_es2.md

 I'd like to make sure you all enjoy mine just the same, instead of regretting coming by… so I hope you enjoy yourselves here…

-(…Uuu… Maybe I'm being way too self-conscious by thinking they're all here just for my sake… I'm so embarrassed…)
+<th>(…Uuu… Maybe I'm being way too self-conscious by thinking they're all here just for my sake… I'm so embarrassed…)</th>

-(But I think it should be fine to admit it, just for today… After all, everyone prepared this just for me, so I gotta show confidence in myself for once…!)
+<th>(But I think it should be fine to admit it, just for today… After all, everyone prepared this just for me, so I gotta show confidence in myself for once…!)</th>
 {% endbubble %}

 <img class="msr-tippy" img src="https://static.wikia.nocookie.net/ensemble-stars/images/e/e4/Midori_Takamine_Work_Birthday_Flowers_Chibi_1.png" width="150" data-tippy-content="Are things gonna be okay with me in the spotlight…?">|<img class="msr-tippy" img src="https://static.wikia.nocookie.net/ensemble-stars/images/f/f4/Midori_Takamine_Work_Birthday_Flowers_Chibi_3.png" width="150" data-tippy-content="It's nerve-wracking having so many eyes on me…">